 - 6 Sponsorship: Shows to which Area Trials have been allocated make their own arrangements.
 Area Trials are not to be amalgamated with other qualifying competitions except with the special approval of the Chief Executive. - 7 Special considerations: Area Trial competitions should be held in their entirety in the main ring of the show.
 Only in very exceptional circumstances would consideration be given to shows that have applied to hold the competition in their second ring.
 Preliminary competitions in accordance with Rule 288 will no longer be permissible in Area Trial competitions.

-Judges, in consultation with the Course Designer, have the authority to reduce the speed from 375m per minute to 350m per minute should the conditions warrant it.
+Judges in consultation with the Course Designer, have the authority to reduce - Judges, in consultation with the Course Designer, have the authority to reduce the speed from 375m per minute to 350m per minute should the conditions warrant it.